Using U-Boot to unbrick your KVM¶

 -

-Revert the computer IP setting you did in step 4.
+Revert the computer IP settings you did in step 4.

 -

-Unplug the Ethernet cable between your computer and the KVM, then connect your KVM to a network source (e.g. a router or a network switch) via this Ethernet cable.
-For Comet Pro (GL-RM10), you can also connect it to the Wi-Fi.
+Unplug the Ethernet cable between your computer and the KVM, then connect your KVM to a network source (e.g. a router or a network switch) via this Ethernet cable or Wi-Fi.

 Wait for about 1 minute to allow the KVM to obtain Internet access.
-Then connect your computer to the network source, and you will be able to access the KVM via
+You will then be able to access your KVM again.

 Still have questions?
 Visit our Community Forum or Contact us.